 - Java Developer

 Information Security Analyst

 As one of the top tech jobs for 2020, ISTJ personalities can fulfill the role of information security analyst well.
-With an eye for detail and commitment to serving the common good of an organization, information security analysts are responsible for preserving the security of the organization’s networks and systems.
+Information security analysts have an eye for detail and commitment to serving the common good of an organization.
+Additionally, they are responsible for preserving the security of the organization’s networks and systems.

 From generating reports to reviewing in-depth information, organizations need analysts who are consistent and hardworking.
 The ISTJ’s practical and intentional approach also helps organizations see what’s possible and draw on realistic expectations in the analysis of information security.

-With a craving for order and structure in their work, ISTJs responsibly fulfill detailed work, as is helpful in the role of a database administrator.
+With a craving for order and structure in their work, ISTJs responsibly fulfill detailed work.
+This trait is helpful in the role of a database administrator.
 Database administrators must navigate extensive sets of information and data.
 ISTJs’ organized and intentional approach to work can help processes and projects move forward, thereby helping organizations thrive.
 The rule-following focus for ISTJs also helps to ensure that processes are followed correctly in the maintenance of an efficient and successful database system.